6 Ways to Invest in Anthropic

-While ChatGPT is quite well-known, there's another AI chatbot that's gaining in popularity — Claude AI.
+While ChatGPT has garnered more of the headlines, there's another AI chatbot that's gaining in popularity — Claude AI.

 Claude is an AI assistant that can process huge quantities of information, help generate text or ideas, write code, and simplify tasks.